-You don’t become the salutatorian of your graduating class by luck; you do so by working hard and getting the second-best grade in your class.
+You don’t become the salutatorian of your graduating class by luck; you do so by working hard and getting the second-best grade.
 After your hard work pays off, the next step is to deliver the salutatorian speech during your graduation ceremony.

-This is where many people get nervous, but we’re here to show you how you can get on stage and deliver a great speech on that day.
-These detailed tips, steps, and salutatorian speech examples will guide you towards giving a speech that you won’t forget easily, as you’ll see later in this article.
+This is where many people get nervous, but we’re here to show you how to get on stage and deliver a great speech on that day.
+These detailed tips, steps, and salutatorian speech examples will guide you toward giving a speech you won’t forget easily, as you’ll see later in this article.
 But first, let us go over what a salutatorian speech is and why it is so important.

 What is a salutatorian speech?

 A salutatorian speech is a speech given by the salutatorian of a graduating class, either in high school or college.
 A salutatorian is a student with the second-highest cumulative GPA in the whole set.
-As a result of their academic achievement, salutatorians are given the honor of delivering a speech during the graduation ceremony.
+As a result of their academic achievement, salutatorians are honored to deliver a speech during the graduation ceremony.

 The word salutatorian comes from the word salutatory, which means ‘welcoming.’
 Hence, a salutatorian speech is given at the opening of the graduation ceremony.
 With this speech, the salutatorian is tasked with welcoming people to the graduation ceremony, acknowledging important guests, and speaking to the audience on behalf of their fellow students.